-Here is a list of Frequently Asked Questions that may help you understand our program better.
+Here is a list of Frequently Asked Questions that may help you understand the International Towne program better.

 Do you provide training sessions to familiarize teachers with the International Towne curriculum?